Dungyichao/STM32F4-LCD_ST7735s/README.md

     <tbody>
         <tr>
             <td align="center">CS</td>
-         <td align="center">Only at the <b>falling edge</b> on CS (voltage become low) enables the SPI and indicates the start of data or command transmission.
+         <td align="left">Only at the <b>falling edge</b> on CS (voltage become low) enables the SPI and indicates the start of data or command transmission.
 When the CS is high (voltage is high), the clock is ignored. </td>
         </tr>
         <tr>
             <td align="center">Data or Command</td>
-            <td align="center"><b>Data:</b> You use the high voltage from the GPIO pin to tell the LCD board that you are transmitting the data. <br />  <b>Command:</b> You use the low voltage from the GPIO pin to tell the LCD board that you are transmitting the command.
+            <td align="left"><b>Data:</b> You use the high voltage from the GPIO pin to tell the LCD board that you are transmitting the data. <br />  <b>Command:</b> You use the low voltage from the GPIO pin to tell the LCD board that you are transmitting the command.
 (Please refer to the ST7735s datasheet page 36 ~ 51)</td>
         </tr>
         <tr>
             <td align="center">MOSI</td>
-            <td align="center">While sending a command, it's not necessary to send data.
+            <td align="left">While sending a command, it's not necessary to send data.
 How many data right after the command is defined by the command.(Please refer to the ST7735s datasheet page 104 ~ 186) <br /> In our code, our SPI transmit 8-bit data at a time, however, the color in our case is defined in 16-bit, so you need to transfer the first 8 bit of the color and then the rest 8 bit.</td>
         </tr>
         <tr>
             <td align="center">Clock</td>
-            <td align="center">MOSI data is sampled at the rising edge of clock </td>
+            <td align="left">MOSI data is sampled at the rising edge of clock </td>
         </tr>
     </tbody>
 </table>